SUI-Components/sui/packages/sui-studio-utils/README.md

 // Execute the use case and check if everything works domain.get('current_user_use_case').execute().then((products) => {
-  console.log(products) // ['pineapple', 'apple', 'strawberry', 'coffee']
+  // Never will be fired
 }).catch((e) => {
   console.log(e) // Unexpected error :(
 })